chinmayic/ODIM/README.md

 [![build_unittest Actions Status](https://github.com/ODIM-Project/ODIM/workflows/build_unittest/badge.svg)](https://github.com/ODIM-Project/ODIM/actions)

 # Deploying ODIMRA
-## 1. Setting up OS, Docker environment, and other pre-requisites
+## 1. Setting up OS and Docker environment
 ### Prerequisites
 Ensure that the Internet is available.
 If your system is behind a corporate proxy or firewall, set your proxy configuration.
 To know how to set proxy, see information provided at `https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-the-proxy-for-apt-for-ubuntu-18-04/`.